Cubie87/Pandora/README.md

 Alternatively, run `docker build -t pandora .` to build the docker image, and `docker run pandora` to run pandora.
 Please note that the docker image is not thoroughly tested and may contain bugs.

-Generate a discord bot invite URL on the applications page and invite to a server.
+Generate a discord bot invite URL on the applications page of the developer portal and invite to a server.